Randhawa1255/Randhawa1255/Readme.md

 # 💫 About Me:
 Hi, I’m Taranjot Singh.
 I’m a CIS student who enjoys building projects with Java, Python, and web technologies.
-I focus on learning by doing and improving my coding skills through practical projects.<br><br>Skills: Java, Python (basic), HTML, CSS, JavaScript, Git.
+I focus on learning by doing and improving my coding

 ## 🌐 Socials: